The Broken Tea Cup

 Julan’s mother smiled as she leaned toward him to squeeze his shoulder.

-Feeling supported, Julan took another full breath while lifting the paper he held with both hands, then began.
-“Choosing to follow my conscience, I knowingly disobeyed the law.
+Feeling supported, Julan took another full breath while lifting the paper he held with both hands.
+“Choosing to follow my conscience, I, Mundlebrance, knowingly disobeyed the law.
 Because peace of mind followed each act of helpfulness, I continued to hoodwink the Town. . . .
 It is my hope that my offences will prod some to wonder why acts of kindness or fairness are sometimes considered a downfall.”
 Finished, Julan looked toward Mr. Mundlebranch for approval.

 Mundlebranch readily smiled and nodded.